+Version Description

+001 September 2004

+Original publication

-Version Description 001 September 2004 Original publication 002 November 2004 Updated to support latest version of RASC software.
-003 July 2005 Updated to support a new version of the RASC-brick with increased SRAM memory and the RASC 1.0 software release.
-004 March 2006 Updated to support the blade version of SGI RASC Technology and the RASC 2.0 software release
+002 November 2004

+Updated to support latest version of RASC software.

+003 July 2005

+Updated to support a new version of the RASC-brick with increased SRAM memory and the RASC 1.0 software release.

+004 March 2006

+Updated to support the blade version of SGI RASC Technology

+005 January 2007

+Updated to support the RASC 2.1 software release